qpython-android/qpython/docs/_sources/en/guide_androidhelpers.txt

    :param str action: action
    :param str uri(Optional): uri
    :param str type(Optional): MIME type/subtype of the URI
-   :param jsonobject extras(Optional): a Map of extras to add to the Intent
+   :param object extras(Optional): a Map of extras to add to the Intent
-   :param boolean wait(Optional): block until the user exits the started activity
+   :param bool wait(Optional): block until the user exits the started activity
    :param str packagename(Optional): name of package.
 If used, requires classname to be useful
    :param str classname(Optional): name of class.
 If used, requires packagename to be useful